 In the annual specials, the game takes place on a map of Ancient Europe divided into 87 regions.
-In 2021 special, Tides of Conquest, Victory Points are stored in villages and can be gained or lost.
+Victory Points are stored in villages and can be gained or lost.

 Each of 87 independent regions can be controlled by an alliance, giving its villages in the region Victory Points over time.
 In addition, the alliance members can use the ancient power (artefact) of the region.

 So, how can you take over a region?
 First, it has to be unlocked.
 This happens once the top 5 biggest alliances in the region have at least 4,000 population altogether in the region.
 The population of other alliances, players without an alliance, on vacation or banned, as well as Natar villages, is not taken into account.
 Once the region is unlocked, it cannot be locked again; however, if the population drops below 4k, then the region stops producing victory points, and the regional power will deactivate.

 It is only possible to settle new villages in regions that are unlocked or are neighbouring unlocked regions.
 The only exception to this rule are regions, where new players are spawned and where it is always possible to settle new villages.

 New players spawn in each quarter in a specific region.
 Once all places available for spawning are taken in that region, the new players will start appearing in the next region, and so on.
 Below you can find the order of regions used for spawning in each quarter.

 If one alliance manage to have over 50% of the population in the region (only the top 5 alliance villages in the region are counted), the alliance will start taking control of the region.
 This takes 24 hours, regardless of the gameworld's speed.
 If they manage to hold the majority, they will control the region.